 It is usually extreme situations that lead to the termination of parental rights.
 In most cases, I will tell you that from my experience, even if you have done of the things listed in the Texas Family Code as being the basis for a termination lawsuit, it is not likely that your rights will be terminated.
-The actual facts and circumstances usually need to be very over the top in terms of how many instances you have engaged in this behavior or the particular risk of harm presented to your child.
+The facts and circumstances usually need to be significantly over the top regarding how many instances you have engaged in this behavior or the particular risk of harm presented to your child.
 Otherwise, making a mistake may cause a court to limit your rights or access to your child but will typically not result in termination of your parental rights.

 What happens with termination by agreement between you and your other parent?

 In Texas, your parental rights can be terminated by agreement between you and your child's other parent.
 Texas understands that the family unit is the basis for our society.
 Their interest lies in having a healthy state where children are cared for, and those children can grow up into functioning, productive adults.
 It's not that the State has a huge heart and cares for your child in particular.
 It's out of the State of Texas' self-interest that they want two parents to be available and able to raise a child.

 How, you may be asking, does this impact you and your desire to terminate your parental rights about your child?
 Put yourself in the shoes of a Texas family judge.
 A piece of paper has just crossed your desk (or, more likely, your computer screen) wherein you and your child's other parent have filed a joint petition to have your parental rights terminated about your four-year-old daughter.
 This judge has some big decisions to make.

 Suppose then that the judge eventually terminates your parental rights.
 You have no ownership or duties to your child from that point forward.
 This means that your child has no more relationship with you than any other adult in the State.
 For the most part, this is a final decision, and you will have little opportunity to come back in the future and get that decision reversed.